Gorilla glue - silicone roof coating installation-min

 Cost Savings

-One of the top benefits of a Silicone Restoration Membrane is cost savings.
-As long as the existing roof substrate is dry and stable, no roof removal is required.
+Cost savings is one of the top benefits of a Silicone Roof Coating System.
+No roof removal is required as long as the existing roof substrate is dry and stable.
 In this case, we make preventative repairs to the current system and install a brand-new silicone coating that acts like a waterproof roof system over the existing substrate.

 The usual cost savings is 3-4x cheaper than a complete roof replacement.